 Creating a proper customer relationship with customers often generate the same kind of tasks (such as sending emails and filling reports).
 For that reason, it is very important to have a tool that allows automation.

 For instance, you can use email templates, or organize follow-ups with tools already available in the market.
 It all makes controlling CRM even easier.

 You will answer customers faster

-A customer relationship database allows you to understand what kind of issues that particular client most commonly has, and what other questions they might have next.
+A customer relationship database allows you to understand what kind of issues that a particular client most commonly has, and what other questions they might have next.
 By integrating it to other strategies, you allow your company to go further in a proactive way.
-It usually gives customers an awesome experience, and it helps keeping them loyal as well.
+It usually gives customers an awesome experience, and it helps to keep them loyal as well.

 More data available to analyze